mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 To figure out which ports were open, we chose to use `nmap`.
 This is a free and open security scanner which is used to gain information about hosts and running services on a network, includning information about open ports by performing port scanning.

-We used `nmap` to scan our given target IP address, along with three different input paramters. `-T4` is used to specify the timing and performance.
+We used `nmap` to scan our given target IP address, along with three different switches. `-T4` is used to specify the timing and performance.
 Since we wanted a specific and reliable scan, `-T4` was chosen before `-T5` as the latter tends to be too strong and fast, and can as a consequence omit important information.

 Next, to specify the service and version detection wanted, `-A` is used,  which includes an OS dectection, version detection, script scanning and traceroute.
 (Spesifisere mer hvorfor)